 According to Fla.
 Stat. § 61.13(3) (2020), this could include factors like:

 - each parent's willingness to foster a relationship between the child and the other parent;

-- each parent's ability to meet the child's needs;
+- each parent's ability to meet the child's needs and support;

 - each parent's physical and mental health;